DennisTheMenace780/tabbyKat/progress.md

 going.

 For next session the following needs to be done:
-  - [] Clean up the poor logging throughout the codebase
+  - X Clean up the poor logging throughout the codebase
   - [] Write another test case
   - [] Write ReadMe for running the tests